 Welcome to the Council's Lesbian, Gay, Bisexual and Transgender and Questioning (LGBTQ) web pages

 Good practice checklist for working with trans young people - newly developed for us in B&NES by Gendered Intelligence - trans checklist

 SPACE LGBT+ Youth Group and 1-1 support for young people aged 13-21 - and also a group for under 13s.
 SPACE is run by Off The Record.
-Weekly group meetings are held in central Bath, and the project workers can also support young people on a 1-1 basis, as well as visiting schools and other settings to offer advice and run training sessions.
+Weekly group meetings are usually held in central Bath but here is the information about Virtual SPACE sessions during Covid-19 Lockdown.
+The project workers can also support young people on a 1-1 basis, as well as visiting schools and other settings to offer advice and run training sessions.
 The 'Outer Space' youth group also runs fortnightly in the Somer Valley area.
 Off The Record also run a monthly 'Space to be' for under 13s who are trans, gender variant or questioning - and their parents.
 For full details visit SPACE LGBT Youth Group or email Space@offtherecord-banes.co.uk

 LGBT History month - To see what's been going on locally and get involved, visit our LGBT History Month page

 Stonewall Education Champions - the Council has had its LGBT equality work assessed by Stonewall in their Education Champions Equality Index.
 Following the best new entrant award in 2013, the Council was rated as the 5th best Local Authority in the 2014 Index, the number one local authority in 2015, achieved second place ranking in 2016, and was back in top place for 2017